Low-redundancy Distillation for Continual Learning: Method

-We provide a detailed description of the overall training procedure of \method in Alg.~\ref{alg:alg_Representative} Upon the arrival of new data, our method involves the following steps.
-Firstly, we extract a \textit{representative network} and a specific architectural configuration, denoted as $arch_i$, from the candidate network's architectural configurations $\mathcal{A}$.
-Subsequently, we select a subnet from the \textit{working network} based on the architectural configuration $arch_i$ and optimize the model by minimizing the overall loss, denoted as $\mathcal{L}$.
-This optimization process is performed using gradient descent, which modifies the model and updates the parameters within the search space.
-Lastly, we use the sampling method in SCER to update the buffer.
+We provide a detailed description of the overall training procedure of \method in Algorithm~\ref{alg:alg_Representative}.
+Upon the arrival of new data, our method involves the following steps: Firstly, we compute the overall objective $\mathcal{L}$.
+Subsequently, we update the weights in the compressed student model through gradient descent.
+Finally, we utilize TRS to update the buffer.